srobo/competition-team-minutes/SR2021/2021-02-06-league-2-retro.md

 - Set & publicise a regular scheduled start time for volunteers

-- Solve the OBS video playback issues
+- Solve the OBS video scheduling issues

 - Simplify adding league matches to the compstate